Equine Lameness Examinations

 - Visual assessment and movement in a straight line and on different surfaces are often important in the diagnosis of the problem.

-- Radiographs, blood tests or other diagnostic work may be required.
+- Radiographs, blood tests or other diagnostics may be required.

 Lameness may be caused by a number of factors which require careful evaluation.
 At the end of the investigation, your veterinarian will provide you with a diagnosis of your horse and recommend treatment options.